-The Company reviews all securities for other-than-temporary impairment on a quarterly basis and more frequently when economic or market conditions warrant such review.
+The Company reviews all securities for other-than-temporary impairment on a monthly basis.
 When the fair value of any investment is lower than its cost, an assessment is made to determine whether the decline is temporary or other-than-temporary.
-If the decline is determined to be other-than-temporary, the investment is written down to fair value and an impairment charge is recognized in income in the period in which the Company makes such determination.
-For a debt security that the Company does not intend to sell nor is it more likely than not that the Company will be required to sell before recovery of its amortized cost, only the credit loss component of the impairment is recognized in income, while the impairment related to all other factors is recognized in other comprehensive income.
-The Company considers various factors in determining whether an individual security is other-than-temporarily impaired (see Note 4 - "Investments").
+If the decline is determined to be other-than-temporary, the investment is written down to fair value and an impairment loss is recognized in income in the period in which the Company makes such determination.